prom3theu5/aspirational-manifests/README.md

 ```

 from within your AppHost directory - and it'll ask you which settings you'd like to override.

+## Secrets Management

+Aspirate now includes built-in support for robust secret management, allowing you to easily encrypt sensitive data such as connection strings.
+This feature is designed to increase security and minimize vulnerabilities.

+### Managing Secrets

+During the `generate` and `apply` processes, you will be prompted to input a password.
+This password is used to encrypt your secrets in the secrets file, named `aspirate-secrets.json`, located in the `aspirate-output` directory.

+### Secrets File Contents

+The secrets file contains your encrypted secrets and is safe to commit to your Git repository.
+However, please handle this password with care.
+If it's lost, you'll be unable to access your encrypted secrets and you will need to use the `generate` command to create a new one.

+### Generating Secrets

+The `generate` command provides an interactive menu during the generation process that allows you to use existing secrets, overwrite them, or update them.

+### Applying Secrets

+The `apply` command will decrypt the secrets file and apply the secrets to the cluster, along with all the manifests.

+### Disabling Secret Management

+If secrets are not required, the `--disable-secrets` flag can be passed to all commands to disable secret functionality.
+However, once manifests are generated with secrets included, they cannot be disabled without regenerating the manifests.

 ## Producing Manifests